 Was there any tension between these two groups?

 The landscape is big enough to hold many different lifestyles without them conflicting with one another.
 There are still more cows than people in the areas I photographed—these are some of the least populated parts of the United States. *In many of the photos the landscape's intimidating to me—the extent of the emptiness.*

 Have you ever seen two million acres of open space?
 The first time I encountered such place, I felt incredibly small.
 The land felt more powerful than I was.
 I think a lot of the people I met and photographed love the independence that it allows.
 They have made an effort to be there, and they are working hard to stay there.

-I guess that's another thing that's incredible to me about this book.
-In most popular culture or coverage of America – certainly in the UK – one could well not realise that there are still areas like that in America.
-Empty wildernesses.
+**I guess that's another thing that's incredible to me about this book.
+In most popular culture or coverage of America—certainly in the UK—one could well not realize that there are still areas *like that* in America.
+Empty wilderness.**

-So the land sort of emphasises these tensions and changes?
+So the land sort of emphasizes these tensions and changes?

 **Talking to you is surprising to me.
 Your first project, A Natural Order, was a beautiful depiction of *mostly young and idealistic* people, who turned their back on society and returned to the land.
 Obviously these two projects share themes about the importance of preservation of wilderness and so on.
 I guess I expected Frontcountry to be more overtly critical of the mining boom, but it isn't and I guess that's the point?**